Non-stationary Gaussian models with physical barriers: Acknowledgements

-We are grateful to Simon Wood and Rosa Crujeiras Casais for detailed feedback on this research project, and to Finn Lindgren for assistance with understanding the finer details of the SPDE approach.
+We are grateful to Simon Wood and Rosa Crujeiras Casais for detailed feedback on this research project, to Finn Lindgren for assistance with understanding the finer details of the SPDE approach, and to David Bolin for assistance with the theory of existence of solutions for SPDEs.
 Data collection was funded by VELMU and the Natural Resources Institute Finland (Luke).
+We appreciate the detailed feedback from reviewers.